TD Place Arena: Other sports

-The arena has played host to several national curling championships; and hosted the 2023 World Men's Curling Championship.
-In men's play, the arena hosted the 1979, 1993, 2001, and 2016 Brier men's championships.
-It also hosted the 1990 Scott Tournament of Hearts women's championships.
+The arena has been a frequent venue for major curling events.
+It has hosted the Canadian men’s championship, the Tim Hortons Brier, four times: in 1979, 1993, 2001, and 2016 (all held at what is now TD Place Arena).
+It also hosted the 1990 Scott Tournament of Hearts (Canadian women's championship) and, most recently, the 2023 World Men's Curling Championship from April 1–9, 2023.

 The arena was the home of the Ottawa Rebel of the National Lacrosse League for one and a half seasons.

 The World Wrestling Federation used the arena for shows until 1996.

 In June 2016, the arena held a MMA event, hosting UFC Fight Night: MacDonald vs. Thompson.

+In September 2026, the 2026 Wheelchair Basketball World Championships were held in the arena.

 Non-sports usage

 In April 1968, the arena hosted the Liberal Party of Canada leadership convention, when Pierre Trudeau was named Canadian Prime Minister.
 It also hosted the 1984 Liberal Party leadership convention.
 The arena also hosted the Progressive Conservative leadership conventions in 1983 and 1993.

 Until the mid-2000s, the Central Canada Exhibition, or Ottawa SuperEx, used the arena for concerts and exhibits.